 Chemical Catalyst in Chemistry

-The catalyst remains unchanged in the mass, density, concentration, and composition of constitute atoms at the end of the reaction.
-However, the physical state like particle size or color of the catalyst maybe alter.
-For example, manganese dioxide used in the decomposition of potassium chlorate becomes finely divided powder after the reaction.
+The catalyst uses in the catalytic reaction has some common and definite characteristics in chemistry or chemical science.
+The most important characteristics of the catalyst remain unchanged in the molecular mass, density, concentration, and chemical formula of constitute elements at the end of the reaction.
+However, the physical state of chemicals like particle size or color of the chemical catalyst maybe alter.
+For example, manganese dioxide uses for the decomposition of potassium chlorate becomes finely divided powder after the chemical reaction is completed.

-A catalyst can effect the rate of chemical reactions but can not start a reaction.
-Therefore, it only increases the speed of the chemical reaction.
-A catalyst itself not consumed during the course of the reaction and regenerate at the end of the reaction.
+A catalyst can increase the rate or speed of chemical reactions but can not start a reaction or affect the equilibrium of the reaction.
+This meaning the catalyst itself is not consumed during the chemical reaction and regenerate at the end of the reaction.
 For example, 1.7 gm Platinium produces 1.8 cc of oxygen per minute from the decomposition of hydrogen peroxide.
-Platinium elements remain active even production of 10 lit of oxygen.
+But the platinum elements remain active even production of 10 lit of oxygen in catalysis reaction.

 How do Catalysts Effect Equilibrium?